hurlab/richCluster/README.md

 Some basic options to customize clustering outputs include:
 - `df_names` - An optional character vector of names for the enrichment result dataframes.
 Must match the length of `enrichment_results`.
 Default is NULL.
 - `min_terms` - Minimum number of terms each final cluster must include
-- `min_value` - Minimum 'Pvalue' a term must have in order to be counted in final clustering
+- `min_value` - Minimum 'Pvalue' a term must have in order to be counted in the final clustering

 ### Distance metric
-We also allow user to specify which distance metric / cutoff score they want to use to cluster terms together.
+We also allow users to specify which distance metric / cutoff score they want to use to cluster terms together.
 - `distance_metric` - A string specifying the distance metric to use (e.g., "kappa").
 - `distance_cutoff` - A numeric value for the distance cutoff (0 < cutoff <= 1).

 Note that we technically are using a 'similarity' metric, so the cutoff is the *minimum* kappa score (for instance) that two terms must share in order to be clustered together.
-Hence a higher cutoff would lead to stricter clustering / smaller clusters.
+Hence, a higher cutoff would lead to stricter clustering / smaller clusters.

 ### Linkage method
 After an initial grouping of terms based on having a distance score above a certain cutoff, we merge our initial "seed groups" (pre-clusters) together based on the provided linkage method.